Professional Ear Cleaning

 - Wax removal using the most appropriate clinical method which can include microsuction, otoclear flush and the use of purpose build wax removal instruments.
 All wax removal methods are clinically proven, safe and painless and are performed by experienced clinical Audiologists.

 Following wax removal, your Audiologist will advise you if further treatment or testing is recommended.
-An appointment for wax removal is generally 30mins and the cost is $80.
+An appointment for wax removal is generally 30mins and the cost is from $80 to $100.
 Some private health funds may reimburse the cost of this service.